walshyc/milestone-project-2/README.md

 ## Deployment

-I have hosted this project on GitHub pages and regularly committed to the GitHib repository for this project.
+I have hosted this project on GitHub pages and regularly committed to the GitHub repository for this project.

 I created the Github repository called milestone-project-2 in my [GitHub Page](https://github.com/walshyc).